Devonta Smith Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- In his one matchup against the Football Team, Smith's 40 receiving yards total is 19.5 less than his over/under for Sunday's game (59.5).
+- Against the Football Team, Smith put up 40 receiving yards in single career matchup, 19.5 fewer than his over/under for Sunday's game.

-- Smith did not have a touchdown catch in that game against the Football Team.
+- Smith did not have a touchdown catch in that outing against the Football Team.

-- The 280.2 yards per game the Football Team are allowing through the air makes them the NFL's 30th-ranked pass defense.
+- The Football Team have the NFL's 30th-ranked pass defense this season, surrendering 280.2 yards per game through the air.

-- At 2.2 passing TDs allowed per game, the Football Team defense is ranked 32nd in the NFL.
+- The Football Team have conceded 33 passing TDs this season (2.2 per game), ranking them 32nd among NFL defenses.

 Recent Performances

-- Against the Giants last week, Smith was targeted seven times and totaled 80 yards on five receptions while scoring one touchdown.
+- In last week's outing against the Giants, Smith was targeted seven times, totaling 80 yards on five receptions (averaging 16 yards per grab) while scoring one touchdown.

 Smith's Philadelphia Teammates